seanc1505/Summer2022/README.md

-# Functionality concepts
+# Video Editor

-Detailing the desired structure and functionality of the project as a whole.
-Should be an a fully automated editing process navigated by an interactive online GUI.
+* Design of a fully automated editing process navigated by an interactive online GUI.
-Interacts with machine learning progams hosted on the cloud.
-Computation should probably be done on the cloud too but may require upload which would be slow.
+* Interacts with machine learning progams hosted on the cloud.
+* Computation should probably be done on the cloud too but may require upload which would be slow.

-## Layout of code
+## Repo Layout

+Current Active branches:

+* main
+  * Hosts most up to date running code
+* csv
+* video
+* defaults

+## Code Laout

 * Main.py will be main file that pulls everything together

 ### Objects